levisanchez/planta-dice/docs/index.md

 >_As someone who has trouble distinguishing colors, particularly between green and brown, I need an app that alerts me when my plants need to be watered so that they survive and continue to adorn my household._

+## Current State of App

+The App is currently still in mid-development.
+The WeatherService class in the service directory does make successful calls to the API Weather service.
+The PlantsDatabase class also pulls successfully from the quotes.csv file in the raw directory under resources.
+The fragments are not complete and the App isn't functional.
+It will build successfully, but does not function.
+The next steps are to complete the navigation and fragments to have a functioning user interface.
+The bottom navigation does change between fragments, but there is no functionality.

+The order of importance for enhancements are:

+* Functional buttons and navigation
+* Recycler view for plants history fragment
+* Ability to add plants to database from floating button on any screen

 ## Functionality

 * App will allow user to input plant type and if it is located indoors or outdoors